soft-matter/trackpy/polydisperse.md

   memo-cached by a single `(radius, ndim)` (`trackpy/masks.py:8`); numba/python inner loops (`center_of_mass.py:146+`) reuse one fixed-shape mask.
 - `trackpy/feature.py:175-188` `estimate_mass` / `estimate_size` — **single-shot**
-  (no COM iteration) mass and radius-of-gyration over an `r_max` window.
-These are the cheap bootstrap primitives we reuse in Stage C.
+  (no COM iteration) mass and radius-of-gyration over a window.
+(Considered for the Stage C size estimate but superseded by the curve-of-growth approach.)
 - `trackpy/masks.py`: `binary_mask` (8), `N_binary_mask` (22), `r_squared_mask`
   (27) — all `@memo`-cached per `(radius, ndim)`.
 Building masks for a new radius is cheap and cached; no change needed here.